myparcelnl/eslint-config/README.md

 This package contains multiple ESLint presets for different types of projects.
 Additional information, documentation and guides on ESLint can be found on https://eslint.org/

 ## Usage
 Install the package via npm:
 ```
 $ npm i -D @myparcel/eslint-config
 ```

-Create an [ESLint config file], if you haven't already, and add the following:
+Create an [ESLint config file], if you haven't already, and add the following: (JavaScript example)
 ```js
 module.exports = {
   extends: [